kmp5VT/ITensors.jl/docs/src/IndexSetType.md

 ## [Priming and tagging](@id Priming_and_tagging_IndexSet)

-Documentation for priming and tagging collections of Index can be found in the ITensor [Priming and tagging](@ref Priming_and_tagging_ITensor) section.
+Documentation for priming and tagging collections of Index can be found in the ITensor [Modifying tags and index sets](@ref Priming_and_tagging_ITensor) section.

 ## Set operations